NxPKG/khulnasoft-docs/content/r2/data-migration/sippy.md

 ## Create Amazon S3 credentials

 To copy objects from Amazon S3, Sippy requires access permissions to your bucket.
-While you can use any AWS Identity and Access Management (IAM) user credentials with the correct permissions, Cloudflare recommends you create a user with a narrow set of permissions.
+While you can use any AWS Identity and Access Management (IAM) user credentials with the correct permissions, Khulnasoft recommends you create a user with a narrow set of permissions.

 To create credentials with the correct permissions: